nus-cs2103-AY1920S2/duke/docs/README.md

 ## Introduction

-**duke** is a task management application for people who prefer typing and CLI.
+**duke** is a task management application for busy people who prefer typing.

+## Getting Started

+1. Ensure you have Java 11 or above installed in your computer.
+2. Download the latest version of duke.jar (duke-0.1.3.jar).
+3. Copy the file to the folder you want to use as the home folder for duke.
+4. Open terminal
+5. `cd` into home folder of duke.
+6. Run `java -jar duke-0.1.3.jar`

 ## Features